 Acoustics and Planning

 Clement Acoustics provides acoustic consultancy services to aid planning applications for all types of projects.
-Developments we have worked on range from large residential, commercial, medical, industrial, entertainment and infrastructure projects all the way down to small flat conversions and single air conditioning units for residential developments.
+Developments we have worked on range from large residential, commercial, medical, industrial projects, entertainment and infrastructure projects all the way down to small flat conversions and single air conditioning units for residential developments.

 Call Us